rlaneth/figment-fusion/README.md

 The project is primarily aimed at technology enthusiasts who may not have a background in machine learning but are eager to get started.
-The goal is to create a tool that encourages playing with source code and assists in understanding how to use diffusion models in your own projects.
+The goal is to create a tool that encourages playing with source code and assists in understanding how to use diffusion models in your projects.

 ### Usage